 We do not recommend using newspaper, as that can create a very stick surface for your chicks to walk on and cause damage to their legs.
 White shavings are a great bedding material and can be spread out along the bottom of the brooder.
 We recommend Nature's Shavings.

 FEED:

-There are many different options in feeding you baby chicks (see Feeding Guideline) but all include a chick starter.
+There are many different options when it comes to feeding your baby chicks (see Feeding Guideline) but all include a chick starter.